Skip to main content

 Fractures

 Navicular fractures are common due to trauma, stress, or chronic overuse.
-They account for about 14 to 35% of all types of foot stress fractures.
+They account for about 14 to 35% of all foot stress fractures.
 The symptoms include extreme pain, limited motion range, and swelling.

 Osteoarthritis

-Osteoarthritis is the natural tearing down of cartilage, which protects bone joints and supports the smooth movement.
+Osteoarthritis is the natural tearing down of cartilage, which protects bone joints and supports smooth movement.
 This condition damages the cartilage in your feet gradually, causing more pain over time.

 Navicular osteoarthritis is caused due to trauma and bone degeneration.
 As a result, you’ll feel extreme pain when standing and walking for a long time.